jackiehjm/stx-docs/doc/source/security/openstack/install-a-trusted-ca-certificate.rst

 A trusted |CA| certificate can be added to the |prod-os| service containers such that the containerized OpenStack services can validate certificates of far-end systems connecting or being connected to over HTTPS.
-The most common use case here would be to enable certificate validation of clients connecting to OpenStack service REST API endpoints.
+This is commonly done to enable certificate validation of clients connecting to OpenStack service REST API endpoints.

 .. rubric:: |proc|